 There is no question that the ‘Mel Blount Rule’ implementation was to limit the great athleticism of a player who deployed an effective defensive technique (‘The Bump and Run’) better than other cornerbacks using similar tactics since the 60s, but it is hard to argue against the NFL’s authority to eliminate a single technique; especially since it didn’t prevent Blount from continuing his dominance on the field of play and the Steelers went on to win two more Super Bowls immediately after the league implemented the rule.
 An easier criticism could be made against the continuation of such rules based on their lasting impact over a period of time, along with the motivation for implementing said rules to limit athleticism on the field of play.

-A series of rule changes that many call ‘The Brady Rule’ has had the same game altering effects of the so-called ‘Mel Blount Rule,’ but were implemented for different reasons.
+A series of rule changes that many calls ‘The Brady Rule’ has had the same game-altering effects of the so-called ‘Mel Blount Rule,’ but were implemented for different reasons.
 The New England Patriots owner told the Boston Globe in 2009:

 “It’s not good for the league.
 What makes it special is special players.
 It’s like going to see a great movie and the star isn’t in the movie.
 It’s the same principle.”
 (Boston Globe: http://archive.boston.com/sports/football/patriots/articles/2009/03/24/brady_rule_steps_taken_to_protect_qbs_knees/)